ephronx/rock-scissors/readme.md

 <noscript><a href="https://liberapay.com/shane.aboyne/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>

+Another way to help is just to mention this project - Rock-Scissors - when you purchase a Docentric Toolkit license.

 ## Architecture
 Programming Language: C# .net core 6 (currently Docentric Toolkit runs only up to .net 6) Additional Assemblies: